thefinnlab/psyanim-docs/entities_and_components.md

 Reload the app in your browser and you should be able to control the player in all 3 scenes!

-## 8. Object Interaction: Creating some collectibles or pickups
+## 8. Component Communication: Object interaction with collectibles

 Let's create a `MyCollectibleItem` component using Psyanim CLI: